eizhang/493FinalProject/README.md

+Our main project sectio is shown in index.html.
+Currently we are working on adding more levels and refining the functionality that weaves the sections together.
+The first four levels contain the animation that will pop up when you loose a level while the other 5 levels do not, the game over screen has still not been created, so currrently you can play the game even when you do no have a life left to play.
+The maze graphic is also up but the actual maze does not yet work.

 This game is meant to have nonsensical answers, thus we have provided the correct answer to each level such that the instructors can play the whole game with minor frustration:

-Question 1: two
-Question 2: Dont click anything!! just wait
-Question 3:
-Question 4:
-Question 5:
-Question 6:
-Question 7:
-Question 8:
-Question 9: H
+Question 1: H
-Question 10: Berry->Apple->Nectarine->Apple->Nectarine->Apple
+Question 2: Berry->Apple->Nectarine->Apple->Nectarine->Apple
-Question 11: Click on Kuzco (the llama)
+Question 3: Click on Kuzco (the llama)
-Question 12: left most button
+Question 4: left most button (after the flash) Question 5: Behind you
-Question 13: Over There
-Question 14: Can you not
+Question 6: Can you not
-Question 15: Move your mouse around the page to an image that says "click me" in cursive Question 16: blue->orange->green->green->yellow
+Question 7: Move your mouse around the page to an image that says "click me" in cursive Question 8: blue->orange->green->green->yellow Question 9: click "click!" -> click "click me now!"

+Game over!!